BrianWhiteaker/walker_droplets/README.md

 learning given data might provide a way to move beyond the bounds of logic, and allow a purely logical system to organize towards solutions we have not considered- similar to AlphaGo's invention of never-seen-before strategies in Go.
 A great example is how Biomimetics draws inspiration from engineering from nature.
 Organisms in nature arise as solutions to the best way to use energy available in some system.
 No imagination required.
+I should say the imagination will go into how to build the needed model.

 ### The Model
 As I have accumulated knowledge I realized that a CNN paired with an RNN would be a great way to approach this problem.
 The